krymbeaulieu/CppND-Capstone-Snake-Game/README.md

 In this project, you can build your own C++ application or extend this Snake game, following the principles you have learned throughout this Nanodegree Program.
 This project will demonstrate that you can independently create applications using a wide range of C++ features.

-## Planned Features for Capstone
+## Features for Capstone
-- Snake can no longer wrap around the window edges
-- Lose screen, try again reload
+- Lose screen displays high scores from file & lost message
-- Score history tracking
+- Score history tracking (user input for name if high score reached that writes to file)
-- pause the game
+- pause the game (only while game is in session, not on lose screen)

 ## Dependencies for Running Locally